SalmonSeasoning/LinuxStylize/README.md

 # LinuxStylize
 Just a neat little C program I made that allows you to add color &amp; style to text in terminal.
-Works like "cat" does.

 # Compiling
 `gcc linux_out.c -o stylize` This will just be an executable.
 If you want to do anything fancy with it, figure it out yourself.